Boyes (retailer): York

 Boyes opened in York in 1906, on Bridge Street near the River Ouse in a former paint warehouse.
 The store was destroyed by fire on 8 December 1910.
 The fire was thought to have begun in the toy department when gas lamps came into contact with Christmas decorations.
 The fire took six hours to put out, but all staff and customers were safely evacuated.
 Boyes moved temporarily to Clifford Street whilst their premises were being rebuilt.
 The fire is estimated to have caused £20,000 of damage.

 There was a delay to the rebuilding of the store in a tragic accident in February 1912.
 A workman was killed and seven others injured when a clock tower being built collapsed.
 The store reopened without a clock tower in December 1912.

+The store was renowned in York for elaborate Christmas displays and a Santa's Grotto each year.
 The building was extended in 1966, and plans were made for it to be modernised in 1978.
 However, these plans were not viable and the store closed on 26 February 1983.
 Boyes returned to York on 15 May 1987 with a smaller store on Goodramgate.

 The company opened another store within the York city area in Acomb, in April 2015.
 Three retail units in Front Street, which were previously Superdrug, Bonmarché and Jonathan James, were purchased and combined to form one new store.